Oxford–Cambridge Arc

-Industry
+Industry and infrastructure

 The Arc is a major centre of the UK's high tech manufacturing and research industries.
 It is serviced by four international airports (Stansted, Luton, Heathrow and Birmingham), all located just outside the Arc itself.
 Cranfield Airport, Cambridge Airport and London Oxford Airport take executive jets.
 Cambridge Airport is an important centre for aircraft maintenance.

 Other major industries include agriculture, tourism, construction, entertainment, education, retail and finance.
-A high proportion of the population commutes daily to London.
 Commuting and business travel within the arc is relatively difficult in the absence of east–west infrastructure.

+As of February 2025, the proposed Oxford–Cambridge East West Rail runs only between Oxford and Milton Keynes (at Bletchley); the section between Bletchley and Bedford is substandard but refurbishment is planned.
+The Bedford–Cambridge section is funded but its alignment remains to be decided.
+Of the cancelled Oxford–Cambridge Expressway, the route is expressway standard (grade separated dual carriageway, 'GSDC') only between Cambridge and the A1198; the next section to the A1 near St Neots is a typical rural road, but work is in progress to bypass it with a new dual carriageway, due to open in Spring 2027.
+The route resumes as an expressway between the A1 and the M1 (at Junction 13).

 Future

 In 2017, the National Infrastructure Commission projected that the Arc will become host to major hi-tech industrial developments and will need to provide one million new homes by 2050, with Milton Keynes alone doubling in population to 500,000.

 To facilitate this development (and wider national infrastructure needs for outer orbital routes around London), two major projects are underway or were planned.
-Work has begun to extend East West Rail from Bicester to the West Coast Main Line at Bletchley (Milton Keynes); onward extension to Cambridge is in detailed planning.
-Detailed route options planning began on the Oxford-Milton Keynes phase that is to complete the Oxford-Cambridge Expressway (linking the A34 south of Oxford with the A14 near Cambridge).
-However, in March 2021, the government cancelled this phase of the Expressway (though construction of the remaining phase of the M11–A1–M1 element continues).
+Engineering work to extend East West Rail from Bicester to the West Coast Main Line at Bletchley (Milton Keynes) was completed in 2024 and services are expected to start in 2025; work to upgrade the Bletchley–Bedford section has begun; onward extension to Cambridge is in detailed planning.

+Detailed route options planning began on the Oxford-Milton Keynes phase that was to complete the Oxford-Cambridge Expressway (linking the A34 south of Oxford with the A14 near Cambridge).
+However, in March 2021, the government cancelled this phase of the Expressway (though construction of the last remaining phase of the M11–A1–M1 element continues).

 In February 2021, the Ministry for Housing, Communities and Local Government issued a policy paper setting out "the government's planned approach to developing the Oxford–Cambridge Arc Spatial Framework".
 The paper identifies the arc as an economic powerhouse with three significant issues that need to be resolved: the natural environment and climate change; connectivity and infrastructure; and the availability of homes where they are most needed.

 Universities

-The Arc has a major university sector with 20,000 workers as part of the knowledge economy: Oxford University, Oxford Brookes University, Buckingham University, The Open University (HQ Milton Keynes), Cranfield University, University of Bedfordshire, the University of Cambridge, Anglia Ruskin University at Cambridge, and Northampton University.
+The Arc has a major university sector with 20,000 workers as part of the knowledge economy.
+Anglia Ruskin, Bedfordshire, Buckinghamshire New, Cambridge, Cranfield, Hertfordshire, Northampton, Open, Oxford and Oxford Brookes universities form the Arc Universities Group.
+The private University of Buckingham also lies within the Arc.